Arma Museum & Resort – Unique setting amidst the exquisite grounds of a famous museum.

 - Cars, Motorbikes, & Taxis: Driving a car is not recommended anywhere in Bali, but motorbikes are popular for visiting local attractions without the traffic of the south.
 Both can be rented from agencies downtown.
 Metered taxis from southern Bali can drop passengers off in Ubud but are forbidden to operate here.
 So the best (and really, only) option for day trips is to charter a car with a driver.
 This can be organized with any of the several drivers hanging around the streets, or better, through the hotel.

 - Warung Gana – Works very hard to compete with rivals.
 Daily specials of Indonesian food, pasta, and grills.
 Also, live music, free snacks, and children’s meals.
-Opposite Kafe ARMA.
-1-minute walk.
+Opposite Kafe Arma.

-- Panorama Restaurant (0)361 973 320 – Colorful seats along the footpath, and quieter garden setting at the back.
+- Panorama Restaurant – Colorful seats along the footpath, and quieter garden setting at the back.
 Tapas, pizza, pasta, and pastries.
 100m up the street.
-1-minute walk.

-The hotel is along the premier shopping street in Ubud, rivalling Seminyak for classy boutiques and inviting bistros.
+The hotel is along the premier shopping street in Ubud, rivaling Seminyak for classy boutiques and inviting bistros.
 Look out for:

-- Tegun Galeri – At #44B (1.1km north).
+- Tegun Galeri – At #44B (1 km north).
 Almost like a museum with its eclectic collection at pleasing prices.
-14-minute walk.

 - Agung Rai Museum of Art (ARMA) – The resort is within the grounds of this remarkable museum, the finest among several in Ubud.
 The 5 pavilions are crammed with traditional and contemporary art, and the gardens are sublime.
 Free entry for guests.
 Also, traditional music/dance shows and classes in arts/crafts.

 - Monkey Forest – May seem a little touristy, and is certainly crowded, but worth visiting for the eerie setting, ancient temples, and pesky inhabitants.
 (Hang on to everything.)
-About 1km away.
-12-minute walk.
+About 1 km away.